 Leave Cocklebiddy and head towards Eucla and visit the Old Telegraph Station.
 At times the road approaches the cliff along the Great Australian Bight.
 The mid-point today is at the Nullarbor township, with arrival into Ceduna late afternoon for dinner and our overnight stay.

 Ceduna - Port Augusta

 At Kimba, the town halfway across Australia, stop for a photograph and to look at local jade jewellery.
-Look out for the famous Big Galah as we travel on to Port Augusta, the city at the
+Look out for the famous Big Galah as we travel on to Port Augusta, the city at the crossroads of Australia.

 Port Augusta - Wentworth

 Travel through three different states today via the Lower Flinders Ranges with lunch at Morgan South Australia, once a very busy river port town, before crossing into the citrus region of Mildura, Victoria.
 We then cross the Murray River and arrive at the junction of the Murray and Darling Rivers at Wentworth New South Wales.

 Join the Sturt Highway through to Balranald and then stop at Hay for lunch, before arriving in Wagga Wagga for the last wonderful night.

 Wagga Wagga - Sydney - Home

 Travel the Hume Highway stopping for lunch near Goulburn.
 At Sydney airport we bid farewell to our Queensland passengers for their flight home, while the coach continues on to the Hunter.

 B=Breakfast, L=Lunch, D=Dinner